funilrys/PyFunceble/docs/special-thanks.rst

 Thanks to those awesome organization(s), tools and or people(s) for

+*   Their awesome documentation
 *   Their awesome repository
-*   Their awesome tool/software/code
-*   Their awesome documentation
+*   Their awesome tool/software/source code
 *   Their breaking reports
 *   Their contributions
 *   Their current work/purpose
-*   Their promotion of Funceble and (or indirectly) PyFunceble
+*   Their promotion of Py-Funceble
 *   Their support
 *   Their testings reports